• Introduction

 shap.force_plot(

-explainer.expected_value,
+base_value = explainer.expected_value,

 )

-# Force plot for all forecasted dates
+# Force plot for the 30 predictions

 # ==============================================================================